Edith Cowan University Information

 English competency requirements

-All applicants are required to meet ECU's minimum English requirements as follows and equivalencies will be considered.
+Applicants must meet ECU's minimum English requirements.
+Equivalencies will be considered.

 Bachelor and Associate degrees